If you wanted to visit Peru so much, why couldn’t you get a Peru visa from India?”– Peruvian consulate in Cochabamba

 - Three passport size color photographs with white background.

-- Recent bank account statement and/or credit card statements/ photocopies.
+- Recent bank account statements and/or credit card statements/ photocopies.

 If you already know how to get all documents for Peru visit visa, that’s awesome.
 But for the ones who might not, I will go into the details.

 Fill in the Peru visa application form